 Grading concerns.
 Analysing how your answers got graded is very useful!
 We will likely work with "inspection sessions" where you can review your test and write down any concerns and questions you may have.
 In any such inspection sessions, you won't be able to take your test with you, nor copy any content.
 Should any test be handed back, then review it independently and email me asap in case you have any questions or concerns.
 Again, I really don't mind and even appreciate it!
 But... your feedback/email should make very clear whether you have a question or a concern.
 All grading concerns should normally be initiated, and ideally dealt with, no later than a week after the tests were returned.
 After one week your grade is final.

-1 The lecture slides will presumably help you, but they are, as you are aware, still a poor substitute for attending classes.
+1 The lecture slides are, as I am sure you are aware, a poor substitute for attending classes.

 Grading